 Staying Involved in the Community

-It is better to take a proactive approach against complacency because it is a threat for every addict in recovery.
+It is better to take a proactive approach against complacency because it is a threat to every addict in recovery.
 One of the most effective ways to avoid complacency is to stay active in the recovery community.
-Even long after you have reached a point of comfort with your sober lifestyle you can still be involved in twelve step programs or other groups which are always renewing your commitment to recovery.
+Even long after you have reached a point of comfort with the sober lifestyle you can still be involved in twelve-step programs or other groups that are always renewing your commitment to recovery.